dwarvesf/playground/Ω Literature notes/Graphql.md

 - Notify update when data is changed

 #### Cons
-- rare on adoption
+- Rare on adoption
-- hard to pick up
+- Hard to pick up
-- inappropriate for constantly fectch data system
+- Inappropriate for constantly fectch data system

 ---

-**Citation**
+#### Reference

 https://exarhouleasjohn.medium.com/what-is-graphql-6dcc27a18914